About Metabolic Syndrome (Syndrome X)

 • Family history of diabetes: Having a family history of diabetes increases the risk.

-Modifiable risk factors of metabolic syndrome are factors that can be influenced or changed.
-These include:
+Risk factors of metabolic syndrome that can be changed include:

 • Physical inactivity/sedentary lifestyle: Lack of exercise or physical activity increases the risk.